 - Second medical opinion service, providing access to world-leading experts to offer a second opinion on a diagnosis or course of treatment.

-Many such services are available not only to you as the policyholder but also your immediate family, such as your spouse / civil partner or dependent children.
+Many of these services are available not only to you as the policyholder but also your immediate family, such as your spouse / civil partner or dependent children.

 Compare Doctors Income Protection Quotes & Get Expert Advice

-As a doctor, there are a number of specialist Income Protection policies available to you.
-This includes policies with a deferred period that matches any NHS sick pay you’re entitled to.
+As a doctor, there are a number of specialist income protection policies available to you.
+This includes policies with a deferred period that matches any sick pay you’re entitled to.
 To ensure you get it right, don’t hesitate to contact us today.

 Why Speak to Us?